Family watches shark swimming in giant aquarium at the KC Zoo

 The confluence of two major rivers kickstarted Kansas City.
 Today, the Berkley Riverfront developments remind us of the metro’s beginnings.
 New apartments, shops, restaurants and Bar K — a dog park and bar named “best in the country” — are all bringing folks back to the banks of the Missouri.

 Want to enjoy the great outdoors?
-Soon you will be able to — right in downtown KC.
+Soon you'll be able to — right in downtown KC.
 Plans are underway to “cap” the south downtown freeway loop, creating a public green space suitable for all kinds of gatherings and events.

 Amelia Earhart Hangar Museum